martinbjeldbak/simple-router/README.md

 # Simple Router
-My implementation of the Simple Router assignment in UCSD's CSE 123 Computer Networks course in Fall of 2014.
+My implementation of the Simple Router assignment in UCSD's CSE 123 Computer Networks course in Fall of 2014, based off of the assignment at [mininet/mininet](https://github.com/mininet/mininet).

 - Name: Martin Bjeldbak Madsen
 - PID: U06616356